-Resizing a rug is a simple solution that will make your rug have the size and shape that complements your room the best.
+Resizing a rug is a simple solution that will help your rug have the size and shape that complements your room the best.
 Experts from Pettyjohn’s Cleaning know how to resize a rug in a way that will make you feel like the rug has been custom made to your needs.
 Call us now and make the most of your purchase.

-Place the rug upside down on the sturdy surface that you don’t mind to be scratched.
+Place the rug upside down on a sturdy surface that you don’t mind to be scratched.
 If the rug is thin, you may easily cut it with a carpeting knife using the marking line you have drawn.
 Otherwise, score the dimensions with a carpeting knife and then cut with shears.

 Depending on the construction of the rug, a DIY approach to cutting and binding may not be advisable.
 Unfinished edges are a safety hazard for tripping as they may not lay flat.
 Open cuts on the edge of a rug will also cause most rugs to begin to unravel.
 The foundation of the rug will loosen up without proper binding tension and face yarns and fibers will start to fall out.
 If you have purchased a rug that is too large for your space, and you are considering a DIY approach to resizing your rug, use the above directions to measure and mark the areas to be resized, then consult with a professional rug repair company before making any cuts.
 An experienced rug repair company will have many different binding options to complement your resized rug!